hynky1999/CmonCrawl/docs/source/usage.rst

 1. CommonCrawl Index - Free, but more limited and incrdibly slow.
 2. AWS Athena - Paid, but much faster, you can use SQL to query the data.

 The library supports all of these methods.
 We recommend using S3/AWS Athena combination.
-Refer to the image referenced as :ref:`when_to_use_this_library` for more details.
+Refer to the following image to see the differences:

-.. _when_to_use_this_library:

 .. image:: ../source/images/when_to_use.drawio.png
    :alt: When to use this library